scaleway/scaleway-cli/docs/commands/object.md

-## Create a lifecycle configuration for an S3 bucket's objects.
+## Delete an S3 bucket's lifecycle configuration if it exists.

-Create a lifecycle configuration and apply to an Object Bucket's objectswith the S3 protocol.
+Delete an Object Bucket's lifecycle configuration with the S3 protocol.

 ### Create a lifecycle configuration for an S3 bucket's objects.